dustming/basinmaker/docs/installation.rst

 #.
 Setup GRASS and QGIS python environment

-    The python environment for QGIS and GRASS GIS in Windows can be set up by modifying the following :download:`basinmaker.bat <./_static/basinmaker.bat>`.
+    The python environment for QGIS and GRASS GIS in Windows can be set up by modifying the following :download:`basinmaker.txt <./_static/basinmaker.txt>`.

+    * Please rename 'basinmaker.txt' to 'basinmaker.bat'.
     * Please change OSGEO4W_ROOT to your OSGEO4W installation folder at line 2.
     * Please change the grass78.* in line 8 and 10 to your GRASS GIS version number.
     * Please double check the paths defined in the basinamker.bat file exists in your machine